benhook1013/space-game/PLAN.md

 - One enemy type with collision and random spawns
 - Asteroids to mine for score; destroying enemies also grants points
 - Single endless level without progression for now
-- Player health and simple start/game‑over screens
+- Player health and high score shown in the HUD with simple start/game‑over screens
 - Local high score stored on device (e.g., shared preferences)
-- Basic sound effects using `flame_audio` with mute toggle available on menu, HUD, pause and game over overlays
+- Basic sound effects using `flame_audio` with mute toggle (button or `M` key) available on menu, HUD, pause and game over overlays
-- Keyboard controls for desktop playtests
+- Keyboard controls for desktop playtests (`WASD`/arrow keys to move, `Space` to shoot, `Escape` or `P` to pause or resume, `M` to mute, `Enter` starts or restarts from the menu or game over, `R` restarts at any time, `Q` returns to the menu from pause or game over, `Esc` also returns to the menu from game over, `H` shows a help overlay that `Esc` also closes)
 - Game works offline after the first load thanks to the service worker
 - Simple parallax starfield background
 - Pause, resume or return to the menu via overlay